St Helens Beach, Queensland: History

 Giya (also known as Kia) is a language of North Queensland.
 The Giya language region includes the landscape within the local government boundaries of the Whitsunday Regional Council, particularly the towns of Bowen and Proserpine.

 The town was originally known as Wootaroo but was changed to St Helens by the Queensland Place Names Board on 1 April 1973 and then changed from St Helens to St Helens Beach on 2 September 1989.
-St Helens was the name of a pastoral run belonging to pastoralist John Macartney in the 1870s.
+St Helens was the name of a pastoral run founded by pastoralists R. W. Graham and brothers John and William Macartney in the 1870s.
 The word beach is a reference to the sandy beach along the coastline of the Coral Sea.